The LDBC Graphalytics Benchmark: Algorithms

 \subsection{Breadth-First Search (BFS)}

 \emph{Breadth-First Search} is a traversal algorithm that labels each vertex of a graph with the length (or \emph{depth}) of the shortest path from a given source vertex (\emph{root}) to this vertex.
-The root has depth $0$, its outgoing neighbors have depth $1$, their outgoing neighbors have depth $2$, etc. Unreachable vertices should be given the special value of $-1$.
+The root has depth $0$, its outgoing neighbors have depth $1$, their outgoing neighbors have depth $2$, etc. Unreachable vertices should be given the value infinity (represented as \texttt{9223372036854775807}).
 Example graphs are shown in \autoref{fig:bfs_example}.